 The first line is simply a title that identifies the data set.
-The second line consists of a number ranging from [3 to 100] that specifies the matrix size, which is the number of people or time series that are going to by synchronized.
-(The maximum capacity of the program is 100 people to be synchronized.)
+The second line consists of a number ranging from [3 to 20] that specifies the matrix size, which is the number of people or time series that are going to by synchronized.
 The matrix itself appears on the next 8 lines (for this 8-person group).
 There can be either a tab or a space between row entries.